 \subsection{Solving Stochastic Parity Games}

-Stochastic parity games can be solved by first reducing them into deterministic parity games (i.e., no player Random) and then using existing techniques for deterministic parity games to solve them.
+The winning set of player Even for stochastic parity games can be computed by reducing the games into deterministic parity games (i.e., no player Random) and then applying existing techniques for deterministic parity games.

-The reduction from stochastic parity games to deterministic parity games was proposed by Chatterjee et al. \cite{DBLP:conf/csl/ChatterjeeJH03}.
-Briefly, the reduction, described in Alg.~\ref{algo_gadget}, replaces vertices of player Random by \textit{gadgets}, which are vertices arranged in three layers (Fig. \ref{gadget}).
-It was proved that if player Even wins at a vertex in the (reduced) deterministic parity game, then player Even almost-sure wins at the corresponding vertex in the stochastic parity game.
+The reduction from stochastic parity games to deterministic parity games was proposed by Chatterjee et al.~\cite{DBLP:conf/csl/ChatterjeeJH03}.
+Briefly, the reduction described in Alg.~\ref{algo_gadget} replaces each vertex of player Random with a \emph{gadget}, which is a directed graph consisting of three layers of vertices (Fig.~\ref{gadget}), while preserving the game structure for vertices of players Even and Odd.
+It was proved in~\cite{DBLP:conf/csl/ChatterjeeJH03} that if player Even wins at a vertex in the (reduced) deterministic parity game, then player Even almost-sure wins at the corresponding vertex in the stochastic parity game.
+Notice that, for vertices of the deterministic parity game where player Odd wins, player Even may or may not positive win at the corresponding vertex in the stochastic parity game.

 \begin{lemma}[{\cite[Lem.
-3]{DBLP:conf/csl/ChatterjeeJH03}}] Let $G' = \textnormal{\textsc{Reduce}}(G,p)$.
+3]{DBLP:conf/csl/ChatterjeeJH03}}] Let $(G',p') \gets \textnormal{\textsc{Reduce}}(G,p)$.
 For every vertex $v$ in $G$, if player Even has a winning strategy from $v'$ in $G'$, then player Even has an almost-sure winning strategy from $v$. \end{lemma}